 “…Curriculum planning and self review within faculties and departments is effective and thorough.
 Teachers in many teaching areas use a variety of teaching approaches and strategies to engage students in learning.
 The school curriculum is relevant and authentic. “

 (Catholic secondary school for girls with no zone and a roll of about 750): Principal: Monica Johnson

 From the last ERO report (June 2014): “Marist College continues to be a high performing school, and provides high quality education for all students.
 The Marist Catholic character is central to the school’s success.
 Students experience highly effective teaching.
 They are supported to achieve personal excellence and to become capable, competent women.
 The school is very well led and governed.

 “…Many staff and school leaders are long-serving, and the school has a good balance of experienced and new teachers.
 Staff and leadership stability, ongoing family connections, and the presence of the Marist Sisters, promote pride in the school’s history.
 The school benefits from its strong links with parents and its local community.
 It provides an inclusive and welcoming environment for all students, including those with special education needs.
 These good practices support the school’s family values, and promote students’ sense of belonging in the school.”

-Private (fee-paying) Christian school catering for primary and secondary students, with a role of about 230.
-No zone): Principal: Geoff Matthews
+State-integrated Christian school catering for primary and secondary students, with a role of about 230.
+No zone.
+Principal: Murray Burton

 From the last ERO report (August 2013): “Students achieve very well in National Standards in reading, writing and mathematics.
 Student achievement in National Certificates of Educational Achievement (NCEA) is high and includes substantial proportions of students gaining merit and excellence endorsements and university entrance.